lenariem/frontend-rest-vercel/README.md

 ### User can:
 * investigate menu and sort by categories;
 * see page of one menu item;
-* and and delete dishes to the shopping cart;
+* add and delete dishes to the shopping cart;
 * make an order and see orders history;
 * give the delivery address and payment information;
 * send me a message through contact form